sahabpardaz/hbase-rule/README.md

 ### Add it to your project

 You can reference to this library by either of java build systems (Maven, Gradle, SBT or Leiningen) using snippets from this jitpack link:
 [![](https://jitpack.io/v/sahabpardaz/hbase-rule.svg)](https://jitpack.io/#sahabpardaz/hbase-rule)

 But note that you should rewrite all optional dependencies defined in [pom](pom.xml) in pom of your own project too.
-That's because here we have defined dependencies as optional to avoid accidantally changing the type (*original* or *cloudera*, *normal* or *shaded*) and version of your hadoop dependencies.
+That's because here we have defined dependencies as optional to avoid accidantally changing the type (*original* or * cloudera*, *normal* or *shaded*) and version of your hadoop dependencies.

 If you have used hadoop client libraries, you have already some hadoop dependencies in your project.
 Now you should provide some other dependencies for hadoop *server* and *test* libraries.
 Note that you should provide them with the same type and version but in *test* scope.

+JUnit 4 and 5 dependencies are marked as optional, so you need to provide JUnit 4 or 5 dependency (based on what version you need, and you use) in you project to make it work.